twlab/Panepigenome/README.md

 If you use this code or analytical framework, please cite:

-**Dong Z. et al. Human pan-epigenome represents epigenomic diversity.**
+**Dong Z. et al. Human panepigenome represents epigenomic diversity.**

 Journal and DOI information will be added upon publication.